leotao0608/coding-club-CCC/Basics/C++ Functions.md

 // Output: "Function executed.Function executed.Function executed."
 ```
->Note: all functions must be defined after the `main` function

 # 3. Function Parameters
 Information can be passed to functions as a parameter.
 Parameters act as variables inside the function.